Diagnostics and Retakes

 • Lookup misses: practice reference navigation until it is part of the solve.

-Free mini diagnostic worksheet
+Free mini diagnostic estimator

 Diagnostic SignalHow to Treat ItNext Move